Unity-Technologies/com.unity.cinemachine/README.md

 ### Note

-* Package structure will follow special folders from **Unity**, see [Special folders](https://docs.unity3d.com/Manual/SpecialFolders.html) for more details
+Package structure follows special folders from **Unity**, see [Special folders](https://docs.unity3d.com/Manual/SpecialFolders.html) for more details.

 ## Develop your package
 Package development works best within the Unity Editor.
 Here's how to set that up: